Alef-Ferreira/Portfolio_Projects/README.md

 Here are some of the main projects available in this repository:

 - 📊 **Data Analysis with SQL** – Data exploration and manipulation using SQL.
-- 📈 **Dashboards and Visualizations** – Using tools like Power BI and Python to create interactive dashboards.
+- 📈 **Dashboards and Visualizations** – Using tools like Power BI, Tableau and Python to create interactive dashboards.
 - 🐍 **Automation with Python** – Scripts for task automation and data analysis.

 ## 📫 Contact